limunglazba/my-notes/topics/Python.md

 | `a[::-1]` | all items in the list, reversed|

 #### List comprehensions (list comps)
-- Used to create Cartesian product from iterables.
-E.g., produce a list of T-shirts available in 2 colors and 3 sizes:
+- Can be used to create Cartesian product from iterables: e.g. produce a list of T-shirts available in 2 colors and 3 sizes:
 ```
 colors = ['black', 'white']
 sizes = ['S', 'M', 'L']